Gov. Gavin Newsom Announces Vaccine Mandate for CA Public Schools

 — The Recount (@therecount) October 1, 2021

 The federal government has already approved the coronavirus vaccine for individuals 16 and older.
+The shot has emergency authorization for people between the ages of 12 to 15.

 In addition, Newsom said the state would also like to see school staff members receive the vaccination amid the first phase of vaccination requirements which involve grades seven through 12.

+“We will be requiring staff, K-12 to be vaccinated, in that first phase of a two-phase application of this new directive,” the governor said.
+“The second phase of that application is everybody K-6.
+Again, that will be months away.”

+“We’re not where we need to be, and so we hope this encourages folks to get vaccinated,” he added.

 .